AFFECTIONATE MALICECORNWALL, UK, 2025

 |

-"I WANT MY ART TO TELL A DIFFERENT STORY TO EVERY PERSON WHO WATCHES IT.
-TO EVOKE A PERSONAL STORY IN THEM.
+"I WANT MY ART TO TELL A DIFFERENT STORY TO EVERY PERSON WHO VIEWS IT.
+TO EVOKE A PERSONAL STORY WITHIN THEM.

 –JACOB J. WATSON-HOWLAND